 During the course of a patient’s recovery, incremental testing will be conducted to assess the patient’s strength, benchmark completion and readiness to progress to the next phase of rehabilitation.
-The patient’s involved knee will be compared to the uninvolved side in order to individualize each assessment.
+The patient’s involved side will be compared to the uninvolved side in order to individualize each assessment.
 The Illinois Bone & Joint Institute offers a variety of testing in order to ensure a safe and full recovery.

 Phase IV Baseline Assessment: In order to ensure the patient has the proper strength to enter the Phase IV Program and/or start the Phase IV Class, there are a few criteria the patient will have to successfully complete our Phase IV Baseline Assessment.
 This assessment will evaluate functional strength and limb symmetry and can be performed at any of our IBJI rehabilitation clinics.
 Biodex Testing and/or Proprio 5000 Testing may be recommended if desired by the physician.